Charge Transport Equation for Bidisperse Collisional Granular Flows with Nonequipartitioned Fluctuating Kinetic Energy: Model assessment

 We first compared hard-sphere simulation results with the developed model predictions for a quasi-1D granular gas simulation of monodisperse particles named Case-D in table \ref{Table:InitialSpatial}.
 The charge and solid volume fraction were imposed with a step function and the total charge inside the system was equal to zero.
-The initial conditions for hard-sphere simulation with blue dot-points are shown in figure \ref{Fig:ResultMonoSpatial}.
+The initial conditions for hard-sphere simulation with blue dot-points (${ \odot}$) are shown in figure \ref{Fig:ResultMonoSpatial}.
 This figure also shows the evolution of solid volume fraction, velocity, granular temperature and charge by the simulation and the model predictions (solid lines) at $t^* = 33.33$ (top) and $t^* = 66.6$ (bottom).
 The phase velocity rapidly evolves due to the solid volume fraction gradient and the wave-like behaviour is seen through the periodic domain in time (figure \ref{Fig:ResultMonoSpatial}(b)).
-The non-uniform granular temperature also develops (figure \ref{Fig:ResultMonoSpatial}(c)).
-As expected, the charge distribution dissipates and goes to zero (figure \ref{Fig:ResultMonoSpatial}(c)).
+The non-uniform granular temperature profile also develops as a wave-like shape (figure \ref{Fig:ResultMonoSpatial}(c)).
+Initially, the granular pressure induces solid flux that leads to spatial redistribution of the granular temperature due to stress production term in the fluctuating energy equation and ``thermal'' diffusion.
+Wave-like solid fluxes from left and right boundaries also lead to local increases and decreases in granular temperature.
+As expected, the charge distribution dissipates and goes to zero (figure \ref{Fig:ResultMonoSpatial}(d)).
 All these behaviours are very well captured by our model predictions.
-However, the Eulerian model overestimated the solid volume fraction and the granular temperature at $x/L=0.2$ and $t^* = 33.33$.
+However, the Eulerian model overestimated the solid volume fraction and the granular temperature at $x/L=0.2$ and $t^* = 33.33$ (figures \ref{Fig:ResultMonoSpatial}(a) and c).
 Additionally, the location of velocity sharp gradient $t^* = 66.66$ was slightly mispredicted by the model.